 The reason that we’ve chosen this charity goes back to the summer of 2014 when Jessica visited the hospital.
 She and her then partner Ethan had done a charity climb of Mt.
 Kilimanjaro and were doing a safari in Tanzania with Amani Africa and staying in Karatu

-While staying at the Karatu Simba Lodge, we met the hotel’s then manager and marketing director Annie Birth.
+While staying at the Karatu Simba Lodge, we met the hotel’s then manager and marketing director Annie Birch.
 We of course told her about our recent explorations and about climbing Mount Kilimanjaro.
 Ethan had recently undergone open heart surgery for his congenital heart condition, making it much more impressive that he had been able to reach the summit.

 After hearing about our Mount Kilimanjaro climb, charity fundraising efforts for the climb, Ethan’s heart condition, and that we were both working in healthcare in California at the time (Ethan as a hospital assistant, Jessica as a clinical psychologist) she said that we should visit a local hospital.